Back to Blog

 [ \text{Net Worth} = \text{Assets} - \text{Liabilities} ]

 This equation provides a snapshot of your financial situation at a specific point in time.
+It's a powerful tool because it consolidates everything you own and everything you owe into a single, easily understandable number.
 Here's what you need to know about the components:

 Assets